-Adult Basic Education (ABE) and General Educational Development (GED)
+Adult Education (ABE)

 Course of Study

-|ABE 0787||Foundations of Math II||0|
+|ABE 0782||Foundations of Math 1||0|

 |ABE 0790||Intermediate Integrated Reading and Writing||0|

-|ABE 0791||Advanced Integrated Reading and Writing||0|
+|ABE 0791||Advanced Integrated Reading and Writing (also offered in Spanish)||0|

-The GED State Exam battery includes four tests:
+The GED® State Exam battery includes four tests:

-- Science: Gauges knowledge on life science, biology and physical sciences, earth science, physics and chemistry.
+- Science: Gauges knowledge on life science, physical science, and earth science.
 This test covers reading skills components including comprehension, application, analysis and evaluation.